crosbreaker/badsh1mmer/README.md

 ### badsh1mmer

+# MRCHROMEBOX FIRMWARE UTIL AND ICARUS ARE CURRENTLY BROKEN!
+THEY WILL BE FIXED LATER

 # Support
 If you need any kind of support, please join our [discord server](https://discord.gg/nrMVY29MUb) for help
 ### If you would like the script to do everything for you: